|Date Procedure Took Effect||30 June 2021|

 - The supervisors' report is for the Convener's information in the first instance.
 It should not be circulated before the examiners' reports have been received.
 In the interests of facilitating an examination result, and providing the supervisors' report contains relevant context, the Convener may wish to make this report available to the examiners after all three examiners' reports have been submitted.
 The candidate does not normally receive a copy of the supervisor's report at any stage in the examination process.

 - The examiners should report independently on the thesis; the content of the independent reports should not be shared amongst the examiners until all three reports are received.
 Occasionally a substandard report (in terms of length, tone or language) may be received.
 If the Convener is concerned about the quality of the report, they should confer with the Dean of the Graduate Research School, who may request a revised report from the examiner.

-- The Convener is responsible for facilitating a consensus amongst the examiners on the result of the examination and any required amendments.
-Sometimes the Convener may need to take on an adjudicating role in order to assist this process, for example through assessing the evidence being presented by examiners’ for their positions, but at no time should the Convener become involved in judging the quality of the thesis itself (this is the role of the examiners).
+- The Convener facilitates a consensus among the examiners on the result of the examination and any required amendments.
+Sometimes the Convener may need to take on an adjudicating role in order to assist this process, for example through assessing the evidence being presented by examiners' for their positions, but at no time should the Convener become involved in judging the quality of the thesis itself (this is the role of the examiners).

 - Possible outcomes from the examination are recommendations that the thesis:

 - be accepted with minor editorial corrections, and the degree be awarded;